The Claddagh Pint

 How it came to be

 I still remember pretty vividly how it came into my head.
 I was sitting at home on the couch, the dog on my legs (big dog, small legs) and I was looking at some old Irish jewellery on my iPad.
 This was a fairly common evening for me before our baby was born.
 Now I have a dog on my legs, a baby on my chest and Bluey on the telly.
 Anyway, I was playing around with the Claddagh design and for some reason I had Po, she from the Teletubbies in place of the Claddagh Heart.
-(Po looked more like Rudy Guiliani, truth be told).
+(Po looked more like Rudy Guiliani in this design, truth be told).
 My friend Seán texted me, asking me how I was getting on, and he mentioned how he was enjoying a cheeky afternoon pint.
 I told him how jealous I was, I changed Po to a pint and I was floored with how iconic the design looked.

 The Original design